nezaboodka/reactronic/README.md

   }

   componentDidMount(): void {
-    // Run to subscribe for the first time this.ensureUpToDate()
+    // Run for the first time to start listening this.ensureUpToDate()
   }